Skip to main contentAccessibility Statement

 Statutory duties on post-16 institutions

 They also have a duty to use their best endeavours to secure the special educational provision that the young person needs.
-This duty applies to further education colleges, sixth form colleges, training providers and 16-19 academies.

-Its purpose is to ensure that providers give the right support to their students with SEN. They must fulfil this duty for students with SEN whether or not the students have EHC plans.
-This duty applies in respect of students with SEN up to age 25 in further education.
+This duty applies to further education colleges and sixth form colleges.
+Its purpose is to ensure that providers give the right support to their students with SEN. They must fulfil this duty for students with SEN whether the students have EHC plans or not.
+This duty applies in respect of students with an EHCP up to age 25 in further education.

 Young people should be supported to participate in discussions about their aspirations, their needs, and the support that they think will help them best.